-English Church Architecture -
+English Church Architecture.

-Holy Trinity, Prince Consort Road (TQ 260 792) (March 2014)
+KENSINGTON, Holy Trinity Prince Consort Road (TQ 260 792),

-The other item of furniture guaranteed to draw the visitor's attention is the magnificent pulpit (below left) with its backboard and tester in the "northeast" corner of the nave, but Bodley might have regarded its present manifestation as contrary to his vision of largely confining colour in the church to the chancel and N. chapel for he left it in plain varnished wood, like to the organ case today.
+The other item of furniture guaranteed to draw the visitor's attention is the magnificent pulpit (below) with its backboard and tester in the 'northeast' corner of the nave, but Bodley might have regarded its present manifestation as contrary to his vision of largely confining colour in the church to the chancel and N. chapel for he left it in plain varnished wood, like the organ case today.
 The present paintwork and gilding were applied in the 1950s but there is no disputing what an excellent job was then done, in colours entirely accordant with Bodley's colour scheme elsewhere.
 Attired in its new array, this is a pulpit that can bear comparison with Bodley's pulpit in Canterbury Cathedral, constructed by Farmer and Brindley in 1896-8, and there is no greater Gothic Revival pulpit than that.

 In fact, Holy Trinity has been fortunate generally to have escaped the discordant additions and alterations that mar many Victorian churches and only the glass in the upper section of the W. window looks horribly out of place.
 Bodley was always painstakingly careful to ensure his furnishings and decorative schemes were in keeping with his buildings as entireties, and never more so than in the matter of colour as may also be seen at St. Mary's, Eccleston (Cheshire West & Chester) or All Saints', Clumber (Nottinghamshire).
 St. Mary's, Eccleston, shares with Holy Trinity the same restrained, black and white paving, and it is likewise constructed of a single English stone (in that case, the local red-brown sandstone from the Triassic pebble beds).
 Those churches are vaulted, however.
 For a roof comparable to Bodley's painted roofs at Holy Trinity, one might look at his nave roof at St. Martin's, Womersley (North Yorkshire).